architg0409/Classroom_Automation/README.md

 # Classroom Automation
 * Classroom Automation using Arduino.
-* Controlling the lights and fans of a classroom according to Timetable.
+* Automating lights and fans of a classroom according to Timetable.
 * Prerequisites : Good Knowledge of Database and Python Tkinter.